Leeds Museums and Galleries object of the week- Giant squid model

 Staring down imposingly from above the store entrance at Leeds Discovery Centre, this giant monster of the deep is one of the more bizarre items on display in Leeds.

 The huge model of a juvenile giant squid was created for Slime, a temporary exhibition back in 2002 that looked at some of the facts and myths behind slugs, snails and molluscs.

 When the exhibition finished, museum bosses thought the model was such an inspiring piece, they relocated it to the Discovery Centre, where it now takes pride of place.

-The model was recently highlighted during Leeds’s participation in the worldwide @Museusm52 social media showcase, which saw sites across Leeds share some of their more unusual and exciting activities and exhibits.
+The model was also highlighted during Leeds’s participation in the worldwide @Museusm52 social media showcase, which saw sites across Leeds share some of their more unusual and exciting activities and exhibits.

 In nature, giant squid are believed to grow up to 43 feet long and have the largest eyes in the animal kingdom- up to 27cm in diameter.